dbernadett/LED_PROJECT/README.md

 The arduino has a timer on it that can cause an interrupt.
 To get access to this timer from arduino code, you need to add this library.

+This timing is used to update the led strip at regular intervals (frames).
+For the LED's I found a framerate at or above 45 hz to be the best, as flickering was still noticable at 30 hz.

 Documentation of TimerOne: http://playground.arduino.cc/Code/Timer1

 # State of the Project